xfnw/turs/README.md

 # turs

-monolithic bbs thing in rust
+work in progress monolithic bbs thing in rust